crystalxs/DataScientistNotes/Algorithm/Sort.md

 When $m >> n$: sort 2 numbers, $5, 500000$, $T(n,m) = 5+5000000$.

-Compress number of buckets, $m​$, to some fixed number instead of range of numbers.
+Compress number of buckets, $m$, to some fixed number instead of range of numbers.

 ## Bucket Sort (Bin Sort)